 - Cervical Cap: 83-77% effective

-- Alternative sex: effectiveness varies, no risk of pregnancy without genital contact
+- Alternative sex: the effectiveness varies; there is no risk of pregnancy without genital contact

 (This includes any type of non-PIV sex – oral sex, outercourse, toys etc.)